 The Best of the Best - Makita 9404

-Makita 9404 is a powerful, multi-functional, multi-purpose machine.
-Featuring a strong 8.8-Amp motor, the 9404 can handle wood, metal and layers upon layers of paint with the utmost ease.
-This machine comes with a 16-foot cord and it is ideal for professionals, handymen and contractors, but even hobbyists will like it - ease of use is one of its strongest features.
+The 9404 is a powerful, multi-functional, multi-purpose machine.
+Featuring a strong 8.8 amp motor, it can handle wood, metal and layers of paint with the utmost ease.
+It comes with a 16-foot cord and is ideal for professionals, handymen and contractors, but even hobbyists will like it - ease of use is one of its strongest features.

 Recent Belt Sander Reviews

 Buying Guide – Things to Look for when Purchasing a Belt Sander